maplefu0601/albumPhotos/README.md

-# Show Albums and Photos from https://jsonplaceholder.typicode.com/
+# Show Albums and Photos from https://jsonplaceholder.typicode.com/ using ReactJs and node.js

 # Run steps